sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 Click `Next`.

 On the `Imagery Selection` page, you can change the imagery that will be available when collecting data.
 You will see the default CEO imagery data sets under `Public Imagery`, as well as the imagery data sets you or someone else manually uploaded to your institution under `Private Institution Imagery `.
-Here, we have already imported several useful data sets, such as some elevation, PALSAR and Sentinel 1 radar, and Sentinel 2 optical imagery.

 <img align="center" src="./images/ceo/CEO_imageryselection.png" hspace="15" vspace="10" width="700">

-On the `Plot Design` page, you cannot currently change the parameters because `Copy Template Plots and Samples` was checked on the `Project Overview` page.
-There are 50 plots centered on our validation points exported from GEE.
-They are square and 30m in width because the Landsat data used for our classification has a resolution of 30m.
+On the `Plot Design` page, if you previously selected `Copy Template Plots and Samples` the you cannot change the plot design parameters.
+See example below of a pre-filled page.

 <img align="center" src="./images/ceo/CEO_plotdesign.png" hspace="15" vspace="10" width="700">